olcf/wciscc2025/qlsa/README.md

       Time elapsed 2:  0 min 0.01 sec
       ```
       </details>

+> Warning: For our purposes, we "hacked" Qiskit's `backend_sampler_v2.py` to workaround IQM returning results in raw strings instead of bytes.
+The fixed routine is here: `/gpfs/wolf2/olcf/trn037/world-shared/backend_sampler_v2.py`. (in original lines 211/212, switched `num_bytes` to be the length of the string instead)

 # References
 * A. W. Harrow, A. Hassidim, and S. Lloyd, "Quantum algorithm for linear systems of equations," [Phys.
 Rev. Lett.
 103, 150502](https://doi.org/10.1103/PhysRevLett.103.150502) (2009).